-The success of most interventions depends on the changed behaviours of stakeholders.
-But these stakeholders, or intermediaries, are not necessarily the ultimate beneficiaries of an intervention.
-For example, a local government entity (intermediaries) might adopt and implement a local climate change adaptation strategy as a result of our programme, but the end beneficiaries of this changed behaviour are local people and the local environment.
+stakeholders, or direct target group, are not necessarily the ultimate beneficiaries of an intervention.
+For example, a local government entity (direct target group) might adopt and implement a local climate change adaptation strategy as a result of our programme, but the end beneficiaries of this changed behaviour are local people and the local environment.
 The PO shall specify:

-- Which actors (groups, institutions) will the programme work with directly (the intermediaries)? - Who will ultimately benefit from the improved practices by the intermediaries?
-In other words, who are the end beneficiaries?
+- Which actors (groups, institutions) will the programme work with directly (the direct target groups)? - Who will ultimately benefit from the improved practices by the direct target group (end beneficiaries)?